-Regenerative Grazing Management - ‘Catch the Rain’ webinar 13 March'24
+Regenerative grazing management - ‘Catch the Rain’ webinar Mar'24

 Join webinar host Sam Lang and three farmers - Mark Koopmans (North Canterbury), Rachel Short (Taranaki) and Ross Johnson (Wairarapa) - as they discuss regenerative grazing systems and techniques, plus some farmer-led research and insights.